volodymyrpodufalyy/Scheduler/README.md

 # Scheduler 🗓️
 ## Application to keep it is easy for students to find information about the place where the lecture took place, laboratory works and other events. 🔥

+## Was done in process of Hackathon INT20H 2023 by @bohdanshcherba, @shv833, @volodymyrpodufalyy

 ## Stack:

 - ### Typescript